parsabsh/linux-notes/README.md

 Where `n` is the _jobs ID_.

-This command sends the process to foreground.
+This command sends the process to the foreground.

 ### top and htop

-`top` command is Linux's default command to see list of processes.
+The `top` command is Linux's default command to see a list of processes.
 By executing this command, you can observe executing processes and their associated system resources.
 This list is sorted by CPU usage by default.

-For more user-friendly appearance, you can use `htop` command.
+For a more user-friendly appearance, you can use the `htop` command.
 This command is not installed by default on most Linux distributions and you have to use `sudo apt install htop` first.
-This command has an interactive environment which you can use Function Keys on your keyboard to do some changes.
+This command has an interactive environment in which you can use Function Keys on your keyboard to do some changes.
 Try it :)

 ### nice and renice

-If you use `top` or `htop` command, you will see a column named **NI** which stands for **Niceness**.
+If you use the `top` or `htop` command, you will see a column named **NI** which stands for **Niceness**.
 Niceness is the priority of a process.
 The Linux kernel looks at the priority number to decide which process should run first.

 **Niceness** is a number from -20 to 19.
 The higher the number, the lower the priority.
-To execute a command or script with a specific niceness, use `nice` command:
+To execute a command or script with a specific niceness, use the `nice` command:

 ```bash
 nice -n niceness COMMAND
 ```

-**NOTE:** Only root user can set the nice value from -20 to 19.
+**NOTE:** Only the root user can set the nice value from -20 to 19.
 Other users can only set nice values from 0 to 19.

-To change the niceness of a running process, use `renice` command:
+To change the niceness of a running process, use the `renice` command:

 ```bash
 renice -n niceness -p PID
 ```

-or to change niceness of all running processes by a user:
+or to change the niceness of all running processes by a user:

 ```bash
 renice -n niceness -u username